neoforged/Documentation/docs/blockentities/index.md

 ---
-description: Block entities are a way to store arbitrary data on blocks.
-This article explains how to work with them and how to add your own.
+description: Storing arbitrary data on blocks using block entities; how to work with them and how to add your own.
 sidebar_position: 1
 ---
 # Block Entities